pah2025/PAH/README.md

 trophic forgetting—primarily concentrated in the final classification layers—remains a challenge.
 We propose Prototype-Augmented Hypernetworks
-(P AH), a framework that uses hypernetworks conditioned on learnable task prototypes to dy- namically generate task-specific classifier heads.
+(PAH), a framework that uses hypernetworks conditioned on learnable task prototypes to dy- namically generate task-specific classifier heads.
 By aligning these heads with evolving represen-